 After completing all tests and assessments, your provider will be ready to assess your current health status and work with you to develop a plan to meet your health goals.
 That plan will address how to treat your current conditions and how to prevent future health problems.
 If you have any risk factors for developing new conditions, your provider will give you some options for managing those risks.

 It’s also important to be honest about your health goals.
-Not everyone sets out to run a marathon or hit the gym every day – and that’s OK.
+Not everyone sets out to exercise daily or lose 10 pounds in the next year – and that’s OK.
 Maybe your goal is to ride a bike with your grandkids around the neighborhood or to cut back on your alcohol consumption.
 Whatever your health goals are, your provider can’t help you reach them if he or she doesn’t know about them.
 So be as open and honest as possible during your visit.

-Make sure the appointment is scheduled specifically as an Annual Wellness Visit, or the provider may bill it as a normal office visit, which could be subject to a copay, depending on your plan.
-If you’re a UnitedHealthcare member, our award-winning customer service team can schedule your appointment for you.
+- Make sure the appointment is scheduled specifically as an annual wellness visit, or the provider may bill it as a normal office visit, which could be subject to a copay, depending on your plan.
+If you’re a UnitedHealthcare member, our dedicated customer service advocates can even help schedule your appointment for you.